About our farm…

 Thanks for your support of small farming, local farmers, and the State of Texas.
 Thanks for making life better for our animals and our family.
 YOU are part of the sustainable future of this planet with every dollar you spend on small farm products and every dollar you invest in caring for small farm raised flora and fauna.

 (This little farmer plans to plant the whole wilderness here with yummy edible, medicinal, and beautiful plant things once we figure out how to fence in our chicken garden assassins.)
-So there will be a lot more ways to get a farm share coming than just sharing part of a cow (watch for an update this coming summer 2021).

 We will update this page frequently with new farm products that are available, so check back with us every few months as the garden, herd and flock grow and change.